Mike Gartner: Playing style

-Distinction
+Legacy

 Gartner never won the Stanley Cup nor played in the Cup Finals, never won an NHL award, and was never named to the postseason All-Star Team.
 Gartner was a member of the New York Rangers team that would go on to win the championship in 1994, but he was traded to Toronto at the trade deadline.
 Gartner got farther than he ever would in the playoffs that same year, as the Maple Leafs made it to the Western Conference Finals before losing to the Vancouver Canucks in five games.
 He was traded close to the NHL trading deadline three times in his career, and in a combined 35 games with his new teams during the regular season after the mid-season deals, he had 24 goals, 18 assists, 42 points, and a +16 rating.
 He led his team in goals nine times during his career and scored 30 or more goals each year for the first 15 seasons of his NHL career, setting a record.
 Despite scoring 50 goals only once in a single season, Gartner became only the fifth player in NHL history to reach 700 goals.